Home Desserts Easy Pumpkin Dump Cake Recipe

 Ingredients

-• Pumpkin Puree – To be clear, you’ll need pumpkin puree here, not pumpkin pie filling.
+• Pumpkin Puree – You need canned pumpkin puree, not pumpkin pie filling.
 The latter is already flavored with sugars and spices, and it can be difficult to find the right balance.

 • Evaporated Milk – For saturating the pumpkin and giving the cake a richer, creamier flavor.

-• White and Brown Sugar – You’ll want the pumpkin sweet, but not too sweet.
-White sugar brings sweetness and helps with the structure of the cake, while brown sugar brings moisture and a deeper flavor.
+• White and Brown Sugar – White sugar brings sweetness and helps with the structure of the cake, while brown sugar brings moisture and a deeper flavor.

 • Pumpkin Pie Spice – This enhances the flavors and makes this the best fall dessert.
 If you don’t have pumpkin pie spice, use a mix of cinnamon, nutmeg, cloves, and allspice.